cloudant-labs/graphdb-slate/source/includes/api/_http.md

 The length (in bytes) of the returned content.

+<div id="content-type-response"></div>
+##### Content-Type

+Specifies the MIME type of the returned data.
+For most request, the returned MIME type is `text/plain`.
+All text is encoded in Unicode (UTF-8), and this is explicitly stated in the returned `Content-type`, as `text/plain;charset=utf-8`.

 ##### Etag

 The `Etag` HTTP header field is used to show the revision for a document or the response from a show function.
 For documents, the value is identical to the revision of the document.
-The value can be used with an `If-None-Match` request header to get a `304 Not Modified` response if the revision is still current.
+The value can be used with an `If-None-Match` request header to get a [`304 Not Modified`](#304) response if the revision is still current.

 ETags cannot currently be used with views or lists, since the ETags returned from those requests are just random numbers that change on every request.